TestingExcellence/mundana-theme-jekyll/_posts/2016-09-16-agile-testing-challenges-qa-agile-projects.md

 **How to overcome:**

 Testers should be able to respond to change, knowing that in agile projects, change is inevitable.
-When requirements change especially towards the end of the sprint **[when there is not enough time to test adequately](http://www.testingexcellence.com/what-if-there-isnt-enough-time-for-thorough-testing/)**, testers should provide as much information as possible about what tests have been run and which part of the application hasn't been tested well so that the team can make an informed decision (possibly based on risk) whether to release the feature or not.
+When requirements change especially towards the end of the sprint [when there is not enough time to test adequately](/what-if-there-isnt-enough-time-for-thorough-testing/), testers should provide as much information as possible about what tests have been run and which part of the application hasn't been tested well so that the team can make an informed decision (possibly based on risk) whether to release the feature or not.

 Try getting the developers involved in testing as well, as testing and quality should be the whole team responsibility.

 ### Not Enough Information on the Story

-There will be times when a product owner who writes user stories, has some idea about a new feature but doesn't have all the details to write a good set of **[acceptance criteria](http://www.testingexcellence.com/acceptance-criteria-vs-acceptance-tests/)** to fully define the behaviour of the feature.
-They ask the development team to create a **[prototype](http://www.testingexcellence.com/prototyping-model-software-development/)** so they can get more ideas about the functionality and behaviour of the feature.
+There will be times when a product owner who writes user stories, has some idea about a new feature but doesn't have all the details to write a good set of [acceptance criteria](/acceptance-criteria-vs-acceptance-tests/) to fully define the behaviour of the feature.
+They ask the development team to create a [prototype](/prototyping-model-software-development/) so they can get more ideas about the functionality and behaviour of the feature.

 This creates a challenge for testers because there is a lack of understanding and requirements, so proper test cases can't be constructed.